THIOS: DESIGN SYSTEMS ON AGENT RAILS

 Next Surfaces (Roadmap)

-Three surfaces are designed but not yet running.
-Each will be added to the audit skill before it goes live so drift detection scales with the system.
+Two surfaces are designed but not yet running.
+Each will be wired into the diff layer before it goes live so drift detection scales with the system.
+(Figma graduated off this list in June 2026 — it's now a live, audited surface.)

-• Cron-driven auditsaudit-design-token-drift runs on demand today.
+• Scheduled drift checks — the diff runs on demand today.
 Wiring it to a weekly schedule turns drift detection from a willpower problem into infrastructure.
-Next month's audit-vs-this-month delta becomes the trend line.
+Month-over-month delta becomes the trend line.

 • CAD hygiene agent — feature naming conventions, mate health, build-correctness checks on the OnShape document.
-Same diff-then-fix shape as the token audit, applied to physical geometry.
+Same diff-then-fix shape, applied to physical geometry.
 The 54-element inventory is the baseline.

 The interesting career question for senior designers in 2026 isn't “can you use AI?” — it's “have you written infrastructure agents follow?”
 The work isn't using AI.
 The work is writing the rules AI follows.